lymingtonprecision/photon-vpshere-deploy/README.md

 configuration.

-It's particularly useful when coupled with network profiles and IP pools--enabling you to provision your VMs with a persistent IP address mapping from a pool of addresses without running a DHCP server.
+It's particularly useful when coupled with network profiles and IP pools—enabling you to provision your VMs with a persistent IP address mapping from a pool of addresses without running a DHCP server.

 Sadly (but understandably) Photon has no direct support for OVF